 Don't Block the Escalators

-In the UK people like to race up - or down - the left side of escalators in stores, airports, the Underground or train stations.
-Somehow, they believe the half of a second they shave off their journey by walking up the escalator will get them wherever they are going faster.
-If you are happy to let the escalator do all the work and prefer to stand patiently in one spot from the bottom to the top, stay on the right, leaving the left side free for passing traffic.
+The UK locals like to race up (or down) the left side of escalators in stores, airports, and train stations.
+If you prefer to stand patiently in one spot from the bottom to the top, stay on the right, leaving the left side free for passing traffic.
 Otherwise, you'll see a lot of frowning faces and have to suffer the indignity of people trying to push past.
-City people, in particular, seem to regard loitering on the left of the escalator akin to shoving in at the front of a line instead of waiting your turn.
-Probably no one will say anything, but you'll get a lot of grumbles.Continue to 5 of 6 below.
+City people, in particular, regard loitering on the left of the escalator akin to shoving in at the front of a line instead of waiting your turn...you'll get a lot of grumbles.Continue to 5 of 6 below.

 Don't Be too Impressed With Royals and Aristos

 The British take their royal traditions with a grain of salt.
-The royal family and the various ranks of minor royals are lots of fun and part of the history and heritage of the UK.
-But even dyed-in-the-wool Royalists are not above joking about them or taking a light approach to the whole subject.
-So don't be shocked by the flippant attitude toward the Queen, her children and grandchildren that you may see on television and in the press.
+The royal family is part of the history and heritage of the UK.
+But even dyed-in-the-wool Royalists are not above joking about them or taking a light approach to the subject.
+Don't be shocked by the flippant attitude toward the Queen, her children, and grandchildren that you may see on television and in the press.